fmidev/nemo-archs/README.md

 ## Authors and acknowledgements

 This configuration has been developed at the Finnish Meteorological Institute (FMI) by Antti Westerlund.
-Elina Miettunen from the Finnish Environment Institute (SYKE) contributed to the development work significantly.
+Elina Miettunen from the Finnish Environment Institute (Syke) contributed to the development work significantly.
 Furthermore, a number of other people have contributed, see the cited paper for more information.

-If you refer to this configuration in your work, please cite at least Westerlund et al. (2021).
+If you refer to this configuration in your work, please cite at least Westerlund et al. (2021) somewhere in your paper.
+Optionally, you can also refere to this GitHub repository directly.

+This configuration has been used also in the paper Miettunen et al. (2023).

 ## Contact and contributing

 This repository is maintained by Antti Westerlund.

-E-mail: antti.westerlund (at) fmi.fi, twitter: [@AnttiWesterlund](https://twitter.com/AnttiWesterlund).
+E-mail: antti.westerlund (at) fmi.fi, X: [@AnttiWesterlund](https://twitter.com/AnttiWesterlund).

 Contributions and improvements are most welcome.
 If you wish to use this configuration for your work, please consider contacting us to discuss possible collaborations.